amsearles/GatorList_ecommerce_Site/m1/CSC648-848-Section02-Spring2017-Milestone1-Team11.md

 ###- Unverified User

-Jeremy is a student at SFSU with very limited technological skills who is logging on the website for the first time looking to buy an Item.
-Jeremy starts browsing the available items, to specify his search Jeremy chooses a catagory.
+Jeremy is a student at SFSU with very limited technological skills who is browsing the website for the first time looking to buy an Item.
+Jeremy starts browsing the available items, to specify his search Jeremy can choose a catagory.
 To keep his purchase within his price limit Jeremy sorts the items by price.
 As an unverified user Jeremy is able to access the descriptions and pictures of items.
-When he attempts to proceed he is prompted to either log in to his account or register a new one.
+When he attempts to proceed with his purchase he is prompted to either log in to his account or register a new one.
 As a guest user with no prior account Jeremy must enter an sfsu email along with a password to create his account, as well as opt in to our terms and services agreement.
-Jeremy enters an email, which does not contain the sfsu.edu suffix, therefore before he is able to continue Jeremy is prompted to enter an sfsu email.
-After the account has been created Jeremy will be redirected to the Item page he was previously viewing, where he may use the messaging system to contact the seller, or use any of the sellers selected contact information where they can discuss price, meeting times, or deliver options.
-After the transastion Jeremy will be prompted to rate the seller.
+Jeremy enters an email, which does not contain the sfsu.edu suffix, so he must enter a valid sfsu email if he wishes to continue.
+After the account has been created Jeremy is redirected to the Item page he was previously viewing, where he may use the messaging system to contact the seller, or use any of the sellers selected contact information where they can discuss price, meeting times, or deliver options.
+After the transaction Jeremy will be prompted to rate the seller.
 If there is a problem with the site or if the seller does something reportable he can contact support and the message will reach a site Admin.
 The records of their messages through the site will be saved for admin mediation purposes, as stated in the terms and services agreement.

 ###- Admin

-Sally is a skilled Admin of the site who has opened the site and logged into her Admin account and sees a message in the support messages from a user about a dispute that has occured involving the site.
-As an admin Sally is able to find messages between the disputing parties.
+Sally is a skilled Admin of GATOR SHOP who has opened the site and logged into her Admin account, she sees a message in the support messages from a user about a dispute that has occured involving the site.
+As an admin Sally is able to access all messages between the disputing parties.
 She is able to determine by reading through the chat logs that the seller was being misleading about the quality of the Item.
-Leaving the Item page Sally is able to block the seller's account from making sales, as well as remove thepage of the related item.
+Seeing a breach in the terms and services agreement, Sally now has the option to block the seller's account from making sales, as well as remove the page of the related item.

 ###- Verified User

 Alexander is a student at SFSU who has previously used the website to make a purchase and now would like to post his own calculator for sale.
-Upon opening the site and going to post he is prompted to log in or register for an account, as a previously verified user Alexander enters his email and password and is logged in.
-Alexander enters the name of his Item, selects a category and is forced to upload at least one image of his Item and is able to add additional images, here he is also able to leave contact information for those interested in his Item.
+Upon opening the site he proceeds to post his calculator for sale,but he is prompted to log in or register for an account.
+Since Alexander is a previously verified user he enters his email and password and is logged in.
+Alexander enters the name of his Item, selects a category and must upload at least one image of his Item (He has the option to upload additional images if he wishes to).
+Here he is also able to leave contact information for those interested in his Item.
 After he is done Alexander can add his new item for sale to the list of available items to purchase.
 When a verified user wishes to communicate with Alexander about his post he will receive a notification via our messaging system.

 > **JORDAN** please review these, I can't find my own mistakes.
 >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(Hasan)